-Do you want to finish 2018 with fewer monthly expenses and more cash in your pockets?
-Then you might want to consider a mortgage refinance—and soon.
+Do you want fewer monthly expenses and more cash in your pockets?
+Then you might want to consider a mortgage refinance — and soon.

 Why Apply for a Mortgage Refinance?

 Refinancing your mortgage can have a big impact on your financial situation.
 If you refinance to a lower interest rate, it means your monthly payment gets lower — and that equals fewer dollars out of your bank account month after month, year after year.
 It also means more of your cash goes toward the principal balance, rather than interest.
 In the end, that means you pay off your loan sooner — at which point, you won’t have to make a single mortgage payment ever again!

 If you’re happy with your monthly payment but would just like to shorten your loan term, you can do that, too, by refinancing to a shorter-term loan like a 10-year or 15-year.
 If you don’t plan to be in the home for a full 30 years or you simply want to free up your money from those monthly payments, this can help you achieve that in a shorter time span.